My Yarn/Fibre FAQs

 I would like to cover below a few common questions you may have about artisanal hand dyed yarns.
 If you have any other questions or concerns, please reach out to me via the contact form below.

-Why does the yarn I received not match the colors I have on my mobile phone, tablet or computer screen?
+Why does the yarn or fibre I received not match the colors I have on my mobile phone, tablet or computer screen?

-The skeins have been photographed as close to the actual colorways as possible.
+The skeins or braids have been photographed as close to the actual colorways as possible.
 However, different settings on your digital device may show colors differently on your screen.
-Also, dyes adhere differently to the varied fiber content and yarn weight of your purchased bases.
+Also, dyes adhere differently to the varied fiber content and/or yarn weight of yarn bases or fibre blends.

 Sometimes, not being a professional product photographer gets frustrating on "picture days".
 I have to admit, for me, it can be quite difficult to photograph those beautiful shades of aqua, deep reds, and subtle tonals.
-If only I could teleport the yarn into your hands for 5 minutes so you can squeeze, inspect and see the colors of the yarn!
+If only I could teleport the yarn into your hands for 5 minutes so you can squeeze, inspect and see the colors of the yarn or fibre!